-The ideas in this report were collected between June and November 2021.
-The unique respondents were 3439 in number, and the total ideas collected were 4021.
-The collection happened mainly via a dedicated multilingual form on the 25 Percent project website but also during in-person events and consultations organised throughout Europe.
-The collection will continue until May 2022, the closing date of the Conference on the Future of Europe.
+Data collection proceeded in two steps.
+First, 4021 ideas have been collected between June 2021 and November 2021 and used to publish a first report.
+Data collection continued after November 2021 until June 2022, leading to an additional 7,980 ideas.
+The collection happened mainly via a dedicated multilingual form on The 25 Percent project website but also during in-person events and consultations organised throughout Europe.